zeromq/jzmq/README.md

 You may want to take a look at http://www.zeromq.org/docs:tuning-zeromq for additional hints.

-For more information, refer to the 0MQ website at http://www.zeromq.org/.
+For more information, refer to the ØMQ website at http://www.zeromq.org/.

 On Mac OS X you may need to compile and make install pkg-config if configure fails with "syntax error near unexpected token newline".
 See http://stackoverflow.com/questions/3522248/how-do-i-compile-jzmq-for-zeromq-on-osx for details.